saulrichardson/solstice/data/cache/Zimmerman_et_al.__2023_/extracted/document.md

 EMR) and the state immunization registry were used to conﬁrm inﬂuenza vaccination.
 Propensity scores with inverse probability weighting were used to adjust for potential confounders and determine rVE.
-Results: Of the 14,590 individuals included in the primary analysis, 3,338 were vaccinated with RIV4 and 976 were vaccinated with SD-IIV4, with the balance of 10,276 being unvaccinated.
-Most participants
+Results: Of the 14,590 individuals included in the primary analysis, 3,338 were vaccinated with RIV4 and 976 were vaccinated with SD-IIV4 with the balance of 10 276 being unvaccinated Most participants

-### acc
-es a
-test negat
+### test negat

-Vaccine effectiveness of recombinant an i i i ﬂ l d h i
+Vaccine effectiveness of recombinant an ﬂ l d h

 Va
 journal homepage: www